xyproto/ollamaclient/README.md

 Milk flows, life's sweet hue.
 ```

-Make sure to install and run Ollama first, or set `OLLAMA_HOST` to a valid host.
+Make sure to install and run Ollama locally first, or set `OLLAMA_HOST` to a valid host.

 ### Using images in the prompt, with the `llava` model